 Each church is urged at the earliest convenient time to adopt a suitable constitution and bylaws for the governing of the local church.
 It is required that local constitution and bylaws meet the approval of the district and General Council.
-Changes in the local constitution and bylaws should be approved must comply with district and General Council guidelines.
+Changes in the local constitution and bylaws should be approved.